 What is a joint supplement?

-People seeking joint supplements often suffer from chronic joint pain and want relief for common medical conditions such as osteoarthritis.
+People seeking joint supplements often suffer from chronic joint pain and want relief from common medical conditions such as osteoarthritis.

 A joint supplement in this context is a formulation that combines different compounds that are responsible for nurturing the cartilage in our bodies, as well as providing anti-inflammatory effects to combat joint pain.